-Welcome to the App Engine flexible environment.
 App Engine allows developers to focus on doing what they do best, writing code.
 Based on Google Compute Engine, the App Engine flexible environment automatically scales your app up and down while balancing the load.
 Microservices, authorization, SQL and NoSQL databases, traffic splitting, logging, versioning, security scanning, and content delivery networks are all supported natively.
 In addition, the App Engine flexible environment allows you to customize the runtime and even the operating system of your virtual machine using Dockerfiles.
+Learn about the differences between the standard environment and the flexible environment.

-Runtimes - The flexible environment includes native support for Java 8 (with no web-serving framework), Java 8 / Jetty 9, Python 2.7 and Python 3.5, Node.js, Ruby, PHP, .NET core, and Go.
+Runtimes - The flexible environment includes native support for Java 8 (with no web-serving framework), Eclipse Jetty 9, Python 2.7 and Python 3.6, Node.js, Ruby, PHP, .NET core, and Go.
 Developers can customize these runtimes or provide their own runtime by supplying a custom Docker image or Dockerfile from the open source community.

 Infrastructure Customization - Because VM instances in the flexible environment are Google Compute Engine virtual machines, you can take advantage of custom libraries, use SSH for debugging, and deploy your own Docker containers.